 The simplest way is to use ADFinput.
 Draw the molecule using ADFinput, and save the .adf file.
 Select Right Panel \rightarrow MOPAC \rightarrow Solvation method \rightarrow COSMO-CRS.
+Select 362 for NSPA.
 Press Run to run the MOPAC calculation.
 A .coskf file will be saved that can be used as input in COSMO-RS calculations.